awinogrodzki/next-firebase-auth-edge/README.md

 Usage in [static pages example](https://github.com/awinogrodzki/next-firebase-auth-edge/blob/main/examples/next13-typescript-static-pages/pages/api/refresh-tokens.ts)

-`refreshAuthCookies` updates api response with refreshed authentication cookie headers.
-It also returns new `idToken` and `refreshToken` in case you need them.
+Using refreshAuthCookies automatically sets Set-Cookie headers with updated cookies in api response.
+Additionally, it returns a set of updated idToken and refreshToken, in case you want to do something with it

 ```typescript
 // pages/api/refresh-tokens.ts